jineshqa/Jest-2-Testrail/README.md

 The Reporter must be specified in the jest-config.js file, under 'reporters'.
 <br>This file should be created in your project's root folder.
-<br>and 'suite_id', which is the id of the suite that should be included in the test run.
+<br>and 'testRun_id', which is the id of the suite that should be included in the test run.

 ```javascript
 module.exports = {